Daily Market Update RSS

 They share the same input pipeline (Level 1–2 articles) and story clustering.
 The difference is the output format: Top News RSS delivers a ranked Top 10 list, Daily Market Update delivers a five-section narrative briefing.

 An Evidence Timestamp included at the end of each story in Top Stories and Market Trends.
+The suffix is rendered as "(reported just now)", "(reported N min ago)", "(reported N hours ago)", or "(reported N days ago)" depending on how recent the latest report in the cluster is.
 It shows the time gap between when the news was reported and when the briefing is being read, so readers can immediately judge the freshness of the information.

 Last updated